syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/FlowLayout/GettingStarted.md

 ---
 layout: post
-title: Getting Started with Windows Forms LayoutManagers | Syncfusion
+title: Getting Started with Windows Forms Flow Layout | Syncfusion
 description: This section explains about the getting started with the important key features of FlowLayout control for windows forms.
 platform: windowsforms
 control: FlowLayout
 documentation: ug
 ---

-# Getting Started with Windows Forms LayoutManagers
+# Getting Started with Windows Forms Flow Layout

 This section explains how to add the FlowLayout control in a Windows Forms application and overview its basic functionalities.